jayeshzinzuvadia/Kisan-App/README.md

 ## How to setup and run this project

 My flutter version is **1.22.5** (before null safety).
-So, you have to make changes to the above code.
+So, if you are using latest version, then you'll have to do the necessary changes in the above code.

 1. Install the Flutter SDK and Android Studio (if not installed) and then create a fresh new project.
     * A few resources to get you started if this is your first Flutter project: